Menu

 The Five Dysfunctions of a Team - A Leadership Fable

-In his bestselling book, The Five Dysfunctions of a Team - A Leadership Fable, Patrick Lencioni described the pitfalls that can spell a team’s downfall.
+In his bestselling book, The Five Dysfunctions of a Team – A Leadership Fable, Patrick Lencioni outlined five key pitfalls that can derail a team’s performance.

 1. Absence of trust